Rob Bolden

-Robert Craig Bolden, Jr. (born February 20, 1992) is a former American football quarterback.
+Robert Craig Bolden, Jr. (born February 20, 1992) is an American former football quarterback.
 After attending St. Mary's Preparatory School in Orchard Lake, Michigan, he played college football for the Penn State Nittany Lions from 2010 to 2011.
 He transferred to Louisiana State University and was a member of the LSU football team from 2012 to 2013.
 Bolden transferred again and finished his college football career as a member of the 2014 Eastern Michigan Eagles football team.

 Recruitment

 Bolden committed to Penn State University on July 10, 2009.
-He also had football scholarship offers from the University of Oregon, Michigan State University, Virginia Tech, the University of Wisconsin, and the University of Nebraska, among others.
+He also had football scholarship offers from the University of Oregon, Michigan State University, Virginia Tech, the University of Wisconsin, and the University of Nebraska–Lincoln, among others.

 College career

 Penn State

 After arriving on campus in June, Bolden beat out two sophomores, Kevin Newsome and Matt McGloin, and another highly recruited freshman, Paul Jones, to win the starting quarterback job for the first game of the 2010 season against Youngstown State.
 Bolden became the first true freshman quarterback under head coach Joe Paterno to start the opening game of the season, and the first since Wally Richardson in 1992 to start any game of their freshman season.
 Bolden was also the first true freshman quarterback at Penn State to start the season since Shorty Miller in 1910.
 On his decision to name Bolden as the starting quarterback, Paterno said, "He has got an arm, he's got a little poise, he did some things a little better than the other guys on more occasions.
 There are days I came off the field not knowing who I wanted to play."

 Bolden played his first collegiate football game on September 4, 2010, for the Nittany Lions in the season opener against Youngstown State.
 Despite a shaky beginning, Bolden exhibited an overall solid performance in Penn State's 44–14 rout of Youngstown State, finishing 20–29 for 239 yards passing for two touchdowns and one interception.

 Against Alabama, he went 13-for-29 for 144 yards, but two red zone interceptions marred the Nittany Lions' chances in the 24–3 loss.
 Bolden finished 12-of-27 for 217 yards, one touchdown, and two interceptions in a 24–0 shutout of Kent State.
 Against Temple, he went 18-for-28 for 223 yards and no touchdowns.
 Against Iowa, Bolden went 20-of-37 for 212 yards and an interception.
 Penn State lost the game 24–3 after Bolden threw an interception that went for an opposing touchdown at the end of the game.